Top 5 Reasons to Join Your State Restaurant Association

 What Does a State Restaurant Association Do?

-Every state's restaurant association offers slighly different benefits, but their main purpose is the same.
+Every state's restaurant association offers slighly different benefits, but their main purpose is the same: to help members in their respective state.
 Check out the most common perks of membership below:

 1. They Lobby on Your Behalf